In the guide

 Full information on the provision of allergen information can be found in 'Food allergens and intolerance'.

-You are not required to name the product but any name or description given must be accurate; areas that can cause problems are:
+You do not have to name the product, but any name or description given must be accurate.
+Areas that can cause problems are:

 • butter / margarine